Alleged Capitol rioter told FBI he was allowed to breach building because he pays his taxes, feds say

 In all, he spent 20 minutes inside the building, investigators said.

-Wickersham was released Tuesday following his arrest and was ordered to surrender any firearms and remain in the area.
+Wickersham was released Tuesday after his arrest and was ordered to surrender any firearms and remain in the area.
 Apart from trial appearances and legal consultations, he is prohibited from visiting Washington.

 Read more: